Dcode99/Blockchain-Healthcare-Project/README.md

 To execute the python program and work on the blockchain after the network is setup, use the following command from the base directory for this project: "python3 python_programs/main.py".
 Once executed, the script will run a series of test commands with test output before giving the user a menu of further commands they can run using custom functions to execute on the blockchain.
 The list of commands includes getting account details, creating a domain, creating an asset, creating an account, appending a role to an account, adding a record.
 The current iteration runs using the administrator keys.

+# Flask Execution

+To start the flask server, the command is "flask --app python_programs/api.py run --host=0.0.0.0".
+This command runs the flask application using the python program api.py on all public IPs, which for the primary node in testing is 128.163.181.53.

 # Sources:

 The initial commands and structure for this document used is from the Hyperledger Iroha Python repository (https://github.com/hyperledger/iroha-python).